DataMa-Solutions/docs/pivot/web_application/dashboard/sankey.md

 ![inter_detailed](images/inter_detailed.png)

-The « % Distrib » option make appear the segments on the right of the window all at the same size.
+?> The **« % Distrib »** option makes appear the segments on the right of the window all at the same size.
 This help to compare segment between each other.